yeorok/morphik-core/docs/telemetry.md

 ## Why We Collect Telemetry

 This data helps us:
-1. Understand how DataBridge is used in real-world scenarios
+1. Understand how Morphik is used in real-world scenarios
 2. Identify performance bottlenecks
 3. Prioritize features and improvements
 4. Fix bugs faster